gdatskov/Terraform-Workflow-Azure/README.md

 # About

-This project aims to demonstrate CI/CD with Github Actions and IaaC with Terraform:
+This project aims to demonstrate CI/CD with Github Actions and IaaC provisioning and deployment with Terraform:
 Terraform configuration for provisioning Azure resources and deploying the "TaskBoard" Web app (provided as a ready-to-deploy app from SoftUni) to Azure Web Apps, uploading it to GitHub and using GitHub Actions workflows to test and run the configuration.

 # Resources and functionality: